krutarth4/spatial-etl-framework/Readme.md

 ### To change the file format from pbf to osm and the tool described to do it.
 functions in postgis or upload information directly in POSTGIS with GDAL

-Follow the steps [currently used for Elevation mapper]
+Follow the steps [currently used for Elevation mapper] has been replaced with local python code
 ```aiignore

 ALTER DATABASE <DB_name>